zowe/zowe-explorer-vscode/docs/README.md

   **Example:** When your test properties define a profile named `test-vscode-extension`, a corresponding profile should exist in the `.zowe` profiles directory of your `zowe-cli`.
 The profile definitions **must** be identical to allow your tests to execute properly.
 - The tests need at least two profiles to work properly.
 The second profile does not require valid credentials, however, it must exist on disk.

+## Run Regression Tests for Theia

+The following topics describe how to run the regression tests of the Zowe Explorer against a Theia environment.

+### Setup your Theia development workspace

+1. Build the extension (VSIX file) with your changes
+2. Setup your Theia workspace from this guide: [Setting up your Theia workspace](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Theia.md#setting-up-your-theia-workspace).
+    - Ensure that your latest VSIX file is in the `plugins` folder.
+3. Verify your setup.
+Open a Web browser and navigate to <http://localhost:3000>.

+  You should see the Theia browser example with your version of the Zowe Explorer.

+### Execute the setup script

+Issue the following command to run the regression tests:

+    `npm run test:theia`

+The tests run and the output goes to your VSC debug console.

+### Run tests with Firefox UI components visible

+The tests are running in headless mode by default.
+This section describes how to disable this option.

+1. Navigate to the `__tests__/__theia__/` folder
+2. Comment out the line `firefoxOptions.headless();` in the tests
+3. Compile the extension
+4. Execute the setup script

+  The tests run and the Firefox browser will be visible.

 ## Localization

 All localized strings must be string literals, you cannot include variables or use template literals within the argument you provide to the localize function.